 1. Having a Majority of Independent Directors

 The Board of Directors of the corporation, or the Board, comprises of nine directors, six of whom have been determined as independent under NYSE standards.

 The Board has established the following committees, comprised of independent directors, to assist the Board in discharging its responsibilities and to function more effectively:

 The Audit Committee Charter is attached here.

-Scorpio Tankers Inc.’s Code of Ethics establishes the values and principles approved by the Board for all of our employees, directors, officers and agents.
-Our Code of Ethics is attached here.
+Scorpio Tankers Inc.’s Code of Conduct and Ethics establishes the values and principles approved by the Board for all of our employees, directors, officers and agents.
+Our Code of Conduct and Ethics is attached here.